 Growing hops is possible in almost every one of the United States of America.
 Hops obviously exist in Europe, Asia and other locations but I will stick with what I am familiar with, the USA.
 To grow hops you generally must be between the 35th and 55th parallel (see diagram below) elevation may make it possible to grow hops at slightly lower lattitudes.
+I have even read of people growing hops in Mexico, Arizona, Texas and Florida (well outside of the 35 to 55 lattitudes).
 Some varieties of hops do better than others in the extremes of this range (some like it hot, some not).
 Currently, the northwest USA produces the largest crop of hops plants (Oregon, Washington Northern California…).

 Hops (Humulus Lupulus) are a fast growing vine (referred to as bine) that requires large amounts of sunshine and nutrients from the soil to sustain their rapid growth.
 Hop bines can grow up to 30 ft in length.
 A perennial, which dies back every winter to the root stock also known as the crown.
 Hop plants can be grown from hop rhizomes (underground stems) or seed (but usually hops rhizomes – only want female hop rhizomes).
 Hop plantings are generally grown vertically but can be grown horizontally.
 Most Hops plants require a 4 month growing season.

 Only the female hop plants flower (the flower is the hop).
 Males are used for pollination to seed the females but generally un-pollinated or seedless hops are preferred for brewing.
 Beer hops are used for brewing beers and ales to counteract the sweetness of the barley, to provide aroma and also works as a preservative.
 Hops have medicinal qualities and calming effects but that is out of scope for this blog.